 Pickeridge Farm, Cob Lane, Ardingly, Sussex, RH17 6ST.

 Nearest railway station is Balcombe (40 mins from London Bridge).
+We can arrange transport from Balcombe station, which is 15 mins drive from Pickeridge Farm.

 Overview of timing and events

-• Group and individual sessions from Wednesday morning to Friday morning.
+- Group and individual sessions from Wednesday morning to Friday morning.

-• Depart Friday morning.
+- Depart Friday lunchtime.

 Retreat Plan